KabC03/Little-compiler-in-C-plus-plus/documentation/Language.md

 - Each variable has a base type as well as type modifiers
 - Variable types cannot be changed past the 'program' declaration
 - Expressions must not appear in declarations
+- A NULL pointer points to address 0x0

   __Datatype size can be modified with compiler flags__